-The standard SQLite source tree contains built-in VFSes for os/2, unix, and windows.
+The standard SQLite source tree contains built-in VFSes for unix and windows.
 Alternative VFSes can be added at start-time or run-time using the sqlite3_vfs_register() interface.

 Multiple VFSes can be registered at the same time.
 Each VFS has a unique names.
 Separate database connections within the same process can be using different VFSes at the same time.
 For that matter, if a single database connection has multiple database files open using the ATTACH command, then each attached database might be using a different VFS.

-Unix builds come with multiple VFSes built-in.
-The default VFS for unix is called "unix" and is the VFS used in an overwhelming majority of applications.
-Other VFSes that can be found in unix may include:
+Unix builds come with multiple built-in VFSes.
+The default VFS for unix is called "unix" and is used in most applications.
+Other VFSes that might be found in unix (depending on compile-time options) include:

 unix-dotfile - uses dot-file locking rather than POSIX advisory locks.